hashicorp/consul/website/source/docs/agent/http/coordinate.html.markdown

 in the local datacenter as well as Consul servers in the local datacenter and remote datacenters.

+See the [Network Coordinates](/docs/internals/coordinates.html) internals guide for more information on how these coordinates are computed, and for details on how to perform calculations with them.

 The following endpoints are supported:

 * [`/v1/coordinate/datacenters`](#coordinate_datacenters) : Queries for WAN coordinates of Consul servers